ethanmick/ethanmick.com/README.md

-# ethanmick.com #
+# ethanmick.com

 My website isn't working for me.
-Here's what I wnat my website to dooo:
+Here's what I wnat my website to do:

 1. A place for my multiple projects/facets
 2. A place for my content from other websites